 We are off for another adventure!
 As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Delta pass awards scores for another big trip.
 FLL to MSP to ICN.
-We had an uneventful flight in Comfort Plus and arrived into MSP on time.
+We had an uneventful flight in Comfort Plus and arrived at MSP on time.
 Unfortunately, our flight to ICN is delayed 3 hours.
 We decided to spend our long wait in the Am Express Escape Lounge.
-Photo bombed by the Flight Attendants!
+Photo bombed by the Flight Attendants once on board in Delta One!

 We were upgraded to Delta One!
 Korean food was on the menu.